theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

   </div>
 </form>

 The differentiator turns the clock's square wave (in *purple*) into a series of voltage spikes (in *teal*) when there is a rising or falling edge on the clock signal.
 Notice that if you change the resistance or capacitance the spikes last a shorter or longer amount of time.
 While I won't discuss exact values just yet, the general idea is that the spikes should last *just* long enough to discharge the capacitor.
-If the spikes last too long, then transistor will be on for too long and the output would distort the begging of each waveform cycle.
+If the spikes last too long, then transistor will be on for too long and the output would distort the start of each waveform cycle.
 If the pulse is too short, the capacitor won't completely discharge which will cause an unwanted inconsistences and offsets in the resulting waveform:

 ![Illustration of two bad waveforms from an incorrect differentiator](/static/juno/badrcdiff.png)

-In practice, the RC constant of the differentiator is slightly greater than the RC constant of the ramp generator's *discharge* circuit:
+In practice, the *RC constant* of the differentiator should slightly greater than the RC constant of the ramp generator's *discharge* circuit:

 ![Illustration highlighting the discharge circuit](/static/juno/discharge-circuit.png)

 So <code>RC<sub>differentiator</sub> &gt; RC<sub>discharge</sub></code>.
 There are two reasons for this.
-The first is that, as mentioned above, the circuit needs to completely discharge the capacitor in order for the waveshape to be correct.
+The first is that the circuit needs to completely discharge the capacitor in order for the waveshape to be correct.
 Having the differentiator's RC constant slightly higher gives a bit more room for error because real-world component values vary.
 The second reason is that the transistor doesn't turn on until the base-to-emitter voltage, <code>V<sub>BE</sub></code> is greater than its rated base-to-emitter saturation voltage, <code>V<sub>BE(sat)</sub></code>.
 For most common transistors, <code>V<sub>BE(sat)</sub></code> is somewhere between `0.6 Volts` and `0.7 Volts`.
-Since the spikes from the differentiator quickly rise and then decrease exponentially there is some time during the spike where the transistor isn't turned on.
-This visualization of the differentiator's output shows where the transistor would be on in red:
+Since the spikes from the differentiator quickly rise and then decrease exponentially there is some time during the spike where its voltage is too low to turn the transistor on.
+This visualization of the differentiator's output shows when the transistor would be on in red:

 <canvas id="rcdiff2" width="1000" height="600"></canvas>
 <form class="canvas-controls" id="rcdiff2-form">